kyuupichan/electrumx/docs/protocol-methods.rst

   * *header*

     The raw block header as a hexadecimal string.
+Starting with version 1.4.1, AuxPoW data (if present in the original header) is truncated.

   * *root*